 The organ was built in 1776-1782 by members of the Stumm family.
 This dynasty was active through seven generations from c.
-1717 to 1906.
-Unfortunately the only detailed discussion of this family that I can find online is in German.
+1717 to 1906, but the only detailed discussion that I can find online is in German.

-The clock in the middle of the pipes is an unusual feature, to say the least.
+The clock in the middle of the pipes is an unusual feature.

-Of course the most important part of an organ is its sound production, but the design and implementation of the "packaging" is also important.
+The most important part of an organ is its sound production, but design and implementation of the "packaging" is also important.
 This one is over-the-top as befits the Rococo style.

 One of the rooms included in the tour was the green hall.
 It was a nice room, but what really struck me was the stove used to heat it.
-Similar stoves were in most of the palaces that we visited, but this is the only picture I got.
-This one is somewhat unusual in that it is metal rather than ceramic.
-The fire is fed from outside the room to keep dirt and other detritus (and grubby servants) away from the living quarters.
+Similar stoves appeared in most of the palaces we visited, but this is the only picture I got.
+Metal construction, rather than ceramic, is unusual.
+Servants feed the fire from outside the room to keep dirt and other detritus away from the living quarters.

-This hall is currently used for concerts and receptions.
+This hall is used for concerts and receptions.

 The library once held a renowned collection.
-It still has a lot of books, but the ones that I looked at were things like bound copies of English tabloid newspapers.
-We were told that the remaining original books have been taken elsewhere.
+It still has a lot of books, but the ones that I examined were bound copies of English tabloid.
+The remaining original books have been taken elsewhere.

 Click your "back" button to return to the previous page or click for our picture album.